nologs-vpn/killswitch/README.md

 Keep in mind that __iptables is used__ to setup the firewall.
 Before setting up the switch we backup your existing iptables rules to a local file, next to this script.
 If you're adding new rules to iptables while this script is running, they will be lost once the script exits since it performs a full restore from backup.

+## OpenVPN users

+You can add this script as an `up` parameter to your client config file and it will be executed automatically each time the tunnel goes up. `up /full/path/to/linux-killswitch.sh`.
+If running an `up` script don't forget to set `--script-security` param to at least `2`.

 ## (Linux) How to delete the rules

 In case something unexpected takes place and you're stuck with a non-working internet due to iptables rules that failed to be removed you can use the `./linux-killswitch.sh unlock` command and attempt to delete them again.